andreif/andreif.github.io/_posts/2024-03/2024-03-24-parse-plist.md

 Sometimes one needs to know state of a plist before changing settings.
 For example, when changing [LSHandlers in LaunchServices](/claimed-utis).

-We can see what's inside the file using `default read` command:
+We can see what's inside the file using `defaults read` command:

 ```shell
 $ defaults read ~/Library/Preferences/com.apple.LaunchServices/com.apple.launchservices.secure.plist